IntelPython/numba-dpex/docs/user_guides/debugging/debugging_environment.rst

     Breakpoint 1 (example.py:7) pending.
     (gdb) run

-In the output you can see that the breakpoint was set successfully:
+In the output you can see that the breakpoint was hit successfully:

 .. code-block:: bash